fnuecke/eris/README.md

 Although my implementation is strongly influenced by Pluto, in my humble opinion there are still sufficient changes in the architecture that a new name is appropriate.
 So, to stick with the theme, I named it Eris.
 Note that all those changes are internal.
 The API is almost left untouched to make a transition easier.

-Eris it can serialize almost anything you can have in a Lua VM and can unserialize it again at a later point, even in a different VM.
+Eris can serialize almost anything you can have in a Lua VM and can unserialize it again at a later point, even in a different VM.
 This in particular includes yielded coroutines, which is very handy for saving long running, multi-session scripting systems, for example in games: just persist the state into the save file and unpersist it upon load, and the scripts won't even know the game was quit inbetween.

 Eris currently requires Lua 5.2.2.
 It may build with earlier 5.2.x versions, but I have not tried it.